Parenting is one of the trickiest jobs to take up after conception. Here are common parenting styles and which one to use:

 4 different parenting styles researched by child psychologists and counselors:

-Four patterns of parenting typologies namely Authoritarian, Authoritative, and Permissive parenting were developed by Baumrind (1967, 1971).
+Four parenting styles or typologies namely Authoritarian, Authoritative, and Permissive parenting were developed by Baumrind (1967, 1971).
 Each of these has its own benefits and disadvantages.
 Cultural and generational factors has huge influence on the type of parenting style you choose.

 1. Authoritarian Parenting Style